Iran buys U.S. wheat despite nuclear tensions

 Iran last purchased U.S. wheat in 2009 but Thursday's sale would be the largest U.S. wheat sale to the country since August 2008, a year when severe drought halved the country's domestic crop and triggered record imports, according to USDA data.

-Any sale of grain to Iran requires Treasury Department approval, said USDA spokeswoman Sally Klusaritz.

-It was not immediately clear who made the sale or whether the Treasury Department approved the deal before it was announced by USDA.
-It was also not clear how the deal would be financed as sanctions by the West have hampered Iran's ability to pay for key imports.
+U.S. food exports, including grain, to Iran are approved under a humanitarian authorization by the Treasury Department to ensure needed items reach the Iranian people.
+No further department approval is needed for food, a Treasury official said.

 The hard red winter wheat was sold for delivery by May 31, USDA said.
-That variety of wheat for export from the U.S. Gulf Coast costs more than $300 per ton, before freight costs to the Middle East add another $75 per ton, according to Reuters and industry data.
+That variety of wheat from the U.S. Gulf Coast costs more than $300 per tonne, before freight costs to the Middle East add another $75 per tonne, according to Reuters and industry data.

 The wheat is worth at least $46 million and probably much more due to the risk premiums companies normally charge Iran.

-News of the sale helped wheat futures on the Chicago Board of Trade erase early losses and head higher by midday.
+News of the sale helped limit declines in U.S. wheat futures traded at the Chicago Board of Trade, which were down about 0.5 percent shortly before the market close.

-The United States has imposed sanctions targeting Iran's oil trade and central bank payments to put pressure on Tehran to end its nuclear ambitions.
+The United States has imposed sanctions targeting Iran's oil trade and central bank payments to put pressure on Tehran to end its nuclear program.
 Iran maintains the program is for peaceful purposes.

 The sanctions are squeezing Iran's oil exports even before they go into effect in June, a U.S. advisory body said in a report released on Wednesday.